The local geometry of the stack of $A_r$-stable curves: Introduction

-This paper aims at providing a \emph{combinatorial classification of isotrivial degenerations} of $A_r$-stable curves, equivalently morphisms $\Theta \coloneqq [\bA^1/\bG_m] \rightarrow \cM_{g,n}^r$.
-This is achieved by: \begin{itemize} \item[1)] classifying all the curves with positive-dimensional stabilizers (see \Cref{cor:gm-decom-aut}); \item[2)] studying their equivariant deformation theory, which allows us to control how the combinatorics of the curve changes along $\Gm$-equivariant deformations (see \Cref{prop:defor-rational-chain} and \Cref{prop:iso-deg-rosary}); \item[3)] globalize the classification, which allows us to determine whether an isotrivial degeneration between two curves exists or not, only based on the combinatorics of the curves (see the results in \Cref{sub:describing-attractors}). \end{itemize}
+This paper aims to provide a \emph{combinatorial classification of isotrivial degenerations} of $A_r$-stable curves, or, equivalently, morphisms $\Theta \coloneqq [\bA^1/\bG_m] \rightarrow \cM_{g,n}^r$.
+This is achieved by: \begin{itemize} \item[1)] classifying all the curves with positive-dimensional stabilizers (see \Cref{cor:gm-decom-aut}); \item[2)] studying their equivariant deformation theory, which allows us to control how the combinatorics of the curve changes along $\Gm$-equivariant deformations (see \Cref{prop:defor-rational-chain} and \Cref{prop:iso-deg-rosary}); \item[3)] globalizing the classification, which allows us to determine whether an isotrivial degeneration between two curves exists or not, based only on the combinatorics of the curves (see the results in \Cref{sub:describing-attractors}). \end{itemize}

 An important byproduct of the study of isotrivial degenerations is \Cref{thm:closed_points_Mgnr}, where we describe the closed points of $\cM_{g,n}^r$.
-As a corollary, we get the following result.
+As a corollary, we obtain the following result.